 Today, visitors can check out more surviving examples in Hobby’s oldest airport hanger, the 1929 Great Silver Fleet Maintenance Hanger, which holds two simulators and the museum’s historic aircraft collections, including a 1943 Lockheed Lodestar executive business liner, a S-58 Sikorsky Helicopter, a DC-6 nose, and other large exhibits.

 Planespotters and aviation enthusiasts are welcome at the museum.

 The museum’s parking lot offers a great venue for watching the activity of Hobby airport, in the shadow of the original terminal that started it all.

 If you plan to spend time outside the museum building, the staff only asks that you let them know you’ll be out, and for approximately how long.

 To learn more about planespotting around Hobby and the other airports in the Houston area, visit HoustonSpotters.net.

 - Location: 8325 Travelair Street, Houston, TX 77061

 - Hours: Tuesday to Saturday 10am to 5pm; Sunday 1pm to 5pm; closed Monday.

 - Parking: Free lot parking is available on site

-- Admission: $5 general admission; $2 for children 12 and under; but you can frequently find deals for 50% off admission on Living Social and other discount sites.
-Click here to check for discounts or click here for more information from the musuem.
+- Admission: $5 general admission; $2 for children 12 and under.
+Click here for more information from the musuem.
 Field trips and docent-guided tours are available weekdays during operating hours only.
 Call 713-454-1940 for times, dates and, if applicable, special rates.